Humour in translation: Word order

-Because of to the incorrect placement of the adverbial phrase ‘daily except Thursday’ at the end of the sentence, this script generates unintentional humor in its translation.
+Because of the incorrect placement of the adverbial phrase ‘daily except Thursday’ at the end of the sentence, this script generates unintentional humour in its translation.
 The adverbial phrase ‘daily except Thursday’ becomes a post-modifier which misguides the reader into thinking that the script is about the act of burying ‘famous Russian and Soviet composers, artists and writers’, instead of conveying the act of visiting the cemetery.
 Apparently, the translator wanted to avoid a possible awkwardness of phrasing the post-modifier after the appropriate act, but was unaware that the parentheses applied would also enclose another awkward and comical adverbial at the same time.

+A menu in a Tokyo bar shows:

 Likewise, the humour in this case is also caused by the wrong placement of the prepositional phrase ‘with nuts’ as a post-modifier of ‘the ladies’ instead of its intended referent ‘cocktails’ as a post-modifier.
 Although the mishap is triggered by the mistaken word order, which can be changed to "Special cocktails with nuts for the ladies", it would still have remained as an awkward sentence because of the polysemous word ‘nuts’.
 Thus, if the word ‘nuts’ were to be replaced with ‘cashews’, a humorous translation error could have been avoided.
 Therefore, attachment sites of prepositional phrases are a notorious source of ambiguity in English.

+False friends

+False friends are terms from one language which are identical or very similar in form to a word in another, but differ in their meaning.
+As translators are repeatedly switching from one language to the other, they may occasionally use a false friend by accident, instead of an appropriate translation of the term they are seeking to render into the other language.

+In other cases, they may choose to work with false friends in order to achieve specific effects.
+One notable example occurs in the German-language dubbing of Remember Me, an episode of Star Trek: The Next Generation.
+In the English original, the character of Beverly Crusher remarks the following about a nebulous image on the Enterprises viewscreen:

+In the German dub, this is rendered as:

+Translated back into English, this means approximately: "Computer, what kind of rubbish am I seeing there?".
+This arises because the German word Mist has the figurative meaning of "rubbish" (and a literal meaning of "dung" or "crap").
+The default German translation of the English noun "mist" would have been "Nebel".
+However, the German word Mist not only matches the lip movement, but also transports the frustration of the character even more clearly than the original expression.